carbon-language/carbon-lang/llvm/docs/GlobalISel/GenericOpcode.rst

 G_BITREVERSE
 ^^^^^^^^^^^^

-Reverse the order of the bits in a scalar
+Reverse the order of the bits in a scalar.

 .. code-block:: none